mbrosnan/tft-odds/staging/tournament_notes.md

 You may have to reload your page to get new results when they come out a few minutes after a round has finished.
 Data entry is manual at this point, so it's not going to be immediate.

+NOTE: cuts to 16 and 8 are not fully correct.
+The logic for "top 4 advance, buttom 4 eliminated" is not yet implemented.

 Thanks,

 Mitch